 Credit bureaus typically look back at the last two years and begin to dock points off your credit score if you have more than one or two hard inquiries.
-If you have more than a few – especially in the span of just a few months – it indicates you’re credit hungry and is a common reason your credit card application might be denied.
+If you have more than a few—especially in the span of just a few months—it indicates that you’re credit hungry and it’s a common reason your credit card application might be denied.

 Now, some people do this to exploit signup bonuses and wrack up tons of frequent flyer miles, but most people who are credit hungry are applying because their financial life is a mess and they need credit to stay afloat.

 Understanding what the credit card companies are looking for is one way to help increase your chances of approval for the cards you apply for.
 Another way is to simply apply for credit cards that have a reputation for giving approval more easily.

 When you are in the credit card industry, you can recognize brands that are more generous and flexible about taking a chance with you.